House of Outrageous Fortune: Background

-Gross offers a detailed research on the billion-dollar development and on the mindset and lifestyle of its residents, the today's rich and famous.
+Gross offers a detailed research on the billion-dollar development and on the mindset and lifestyle of its residents, today's rich and famous.
 The book also explores the history of real estate development on Manhattan's Upper West Side and Columbus Circle area, and the Zeckendorf family.
 In an interview to The Real Deal, Gross stated that "15 CPW is very different than what Tom Wolfe called “the good buildings.”
 It redefines “good building.”
 It is a condo, not pre-war, on the West Side.
 And, of course, the other difference is how much [the units] sell for."

 Reception

 Roberta Bernstein of USA TODAY stated "With a tsunami of colorful details, Gross traces the evolution of Manhattan's Upper West Side, the histories of the real estate families that saw (or gambled on) its development, the foreign shipping magnates whose heirs helped it to happen, and the circumstances and people who made über-luxury condos desirable."
 A reviewer of Publishers Weekly added "The book is at its best when describing how architect Robert Arthur Morton Stern exercised every creative instinct to maximize profit and stay within New York’s complex zoning requirements, but most of the text is a complex rundown of the buyers: who they are, where their money comes from, and why they bought."
 A reviewer of Kirkus Reviews commented "An incisive but somewhat tedious report of New York’s "new money."